Emetophobia and Autism

 As a consequence, some autistic people are overly aware of the feel of their bodily functions - digestion, stomach gurgling or heart beating.
 Any change in their internal system can therefore increase anxiety and add to the symptoms of emetophobia.

 Some autistic people may be unable to detect what their body is telling them, for example they may not read early signals to go to the loo or know when they are hungry.
-Equally, they may not read the signs of vomiting either, so when they become ill, it’s sudden, unexpected and even shocking.
+Equally, they may not read the signs of vomiting either.
+When they become ill, it’s sudden, unexpected and even shocking.

 Social Discomfort